UBC Library Mentorship Program

 As a mentor, what are my responsibilities?

-• Available to communicate with your mentee on a regular basis
+• Available to communicate with your mentee regularly

 • Be prepared to model and reflect on practice and support mentees in identifying professional goals